 Illinois based critical darling Liz Phair started her career recording songs in her bedroom, leading to her signing on Matador.
 Purportedly a song by song response to The Rolling Stones’ 1972 classic Exile On Main Street – Phair claims that this was because she had no idea how to structure an album from scratch – the unpolished and explicit nature of the album won her immediate attention and it was hailed as an instant classic.
-It’s still revolutionary; indie rock is still dominated by males and it’s still unusual for a woman to make an album so stark, while some of Phair’s lyrical assertions are still shocking in their frankness.
-But Exile In Guyville is far more potent in societal terms than in musical terms; lines like “I’ll be your blowjob queen” are far more memorable than any of her tunes.
+It’s still revolutionary; some of Phair’s lyrical assertions are shocking in their frankness.
+But Exile In Guyville is far more potent in societal terms than in musical terms; lines like “I’ll be your blowjob queen” are far more memorable than most of her tunes.
 Phair’s unusual song structures and melodies do reveal an interesting talent, but at eighteen tracks and lots of slow draggy songs Guyville could benefit from some drastic trimming.

 (this is the demo version of ‘Fuck and Run’ – couldn’t find the original on Youtube)